DOFF Cleaning comes from outside our niche, but has become a valuable too in bronze conservation.

 “For want of a Nail the Shoe was lost; for want of a Shoe the Horse was lost” Benjamin Franklin

-Despite the January frost, Antique Bronze Ltd, specialists in sculptural conversation and restoration, began work on restoring Althea Wynne’s spirited trio of horse sculptures in Minster Court, City of London.
-The aim of Antique Bronze Ltd’s work was to prevent the sentiment of Benjamin Franklin’s prophecy from coming true by intervening before the original patina on these exceptional sculptures had been entirely lost.
+Despite the January frost, our team at Antique Bronze, began work on the restoration of bronze statues by Althea Wynne: the spirited trio of horse sculptures in Minster Court, City of London.
+The aim of the works was to prevent the sentiment of Benjamin Franklin’s prophecy from coming true by intervening before all of the original patina, on these exceptional sculptures, had been lost entirely.